patinkaew/dijet/README.txt

 - MC genWeight seems not to be working.
 Why? => w was set before reading event
 - Wrong MC: Summer19UL16_V7 -> Summer20UL16_V1

+// v29: add Run3 code from Iita.
+Update JEC, jetvetomaps, JSON, rho branch mapping.
+Remove or comment out branches not in 2023 tuples.
+Patch Pileup_pthatmax for isMG.

+// v28: add Incjet/h2pteta without pT range preselection.

-// v27: Filter out corrupt files from 2018D2 and 2018MG (log files >1MB). => To be done
+// v27: Filter out corrupt files from 2018D2 and 2018MG (log files >1MB), as well as other large log files.
+Switch of HLT_ZeroBias for non-ZB datasets.
+Move input files to input_files subdirectory to clean up.
+Add useJERSFvsPt switch and functionality for MC.

-// v26(ZB): Add UL2017*_ZB eras for Zero Bias primary data set
+// v26(ZB): Add UL2017*_ZB eras for Zero Bias primary data set. v26c also added rest.
 // v26: Fix division by zero bug for Jet_CF[i] that made MPF0 and MPFu corrupted.
 Add UL2017MG files.

 // v25: Improve handling of JER files.
 Default data set and versioning to "X" and "vX", set version in runAllIOVs.py".
 Split UL2018D to UL2018D1, UL2018D2 for more balanced running.
 Set nGenJetMax=100 (was 76 from 2016GH).
 Add debugFiles option to print out file names.